Japan Computed Tomography Market Analysis by Mordor Intelligence

 Shortage of radiologic technologists in rural prefectures

-The technologist vacancy rate is 18.1%, with the shortfall most acute outside metropolitan areas.
+Vacancy rates for technologists stand at 18.1%, with the shortfall most acute outside metropolitan areas RSNA.ORG.
 Unfilled shifts limit scanner utilization below the economic breakeven of 12–15 studies per day, tempering procurement appetites despite clinical need.

 Segment Analysis